See a working Warp page and one-week sample linked from the Year 1, Unit 1 page!

-After months of design meetings, we have actually begun to write.
-We set painfully high standards, desiring that the Warp and Weft should combine our best and most precise scholarship with primary sources and “fresh” historical details, provide every bit of information called for in discussion scripts, and be written with a marvelous sense of fun!
-To that end, we have invented two characters for the Weft–Ted the Thread and Nelly the Needle–to help guide our younger students through history discussions in the Warp & Weft Audios.
+We have set painfully high standards for these products, desiring that the Warp and Weft should combine our best and most precise scholarship with primary sources and “fresh” historical details, provide every bit of information called for in accountability question, and be written with a marvelous sense of fun!
+To that end, we have also invented two characters for the Weft–Ted the Thread and Nelly the Needle–to help guide our younger students through history discussions in the Warp & Weft Audios.

 What will these new Warp and Weft resources cost you?
 That is yet-to-be-determined, but it is our avowed policy to keep prices as low as we reasonably can given costs of development.
 (It is really hard to do even a small curriculum development project for less than $5K, and the average is more like $20K-$50K.
 This is not an average project: it is a big project.)
 We think, however, that we will be able to actually save you money with the Warp and Weft project.
 How?
 By lowering the cost of your booklist.

 Let’s say, just as an example, that a set of Weft history and literature books for your Upper Grammar student for a year cost $30.
 Let’s say that you would normally have spent about $120 on Upper Grammar history and literature books per year.
 Well, now you have “spine” books that will definitely cover all the needed information, and you have $90 left to buy whichever living books you think will most capture your students’ interest without having to worry about what information is included.
 Or, if money is tight, you can use the spines alone and visit the library, supporting links pages, or both, to keep your book costs as low as possible while also feeling confident that you have everything you need included in one set of volumes.
 If you are teaching a Grammar co-op class, this also means that you can read from/listen to, or assign readings from (for older students) the same spine, and then let students share more thoughts from whichever living books they are also reading in their homes.